Smibu/ti86progs/readme.md

 #### ASM to hex -converter

 Converts a TI-86 assembly program to an "uncompiled" hex program that can be edited with the built-in TI-BASIC program editor.

+#### Pixel generator

+Generates pixels on the screen by choosing an adjacent pixel randomly.